Using 15 Icons in Notion: Visual Communication, Categorization, and Customization of Notes and Pages

 Using 15 Icons in Notion

-Below are 15 icons you can use for various purposes in your Notion Workspace:
+Below are 15 icons you can use for various purposes in your Notion workspace:

 - Checkmark: Perfect for marking completed tasks or noting success.
 Use it in to-do lists or project trackers.